 - Thumb instability when pinching or grasping objects

 Though often linked to sports, this injury can result in anyone using forceful hand motions—from workers to parents lifting children.
-This condition can affect anyone who regularly overuses their thumbs in their daily routine.

 Rest and other measures at home can help heal a mild injury.
 You may need to wear a splint or a cast for 4 to 6 weeks.